LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 #### Build LoopCaregiver

 A build script is available to assist in building LoopCaregiver.
 This should be straightforward for anyone who has previously built Loop 3 using the script.
+You may also choose to build it with the GitHub build method as documented on the Browser Build: [Other Apps](../gh-actions/gh-other-apps.md) page.

 Open a terminal window.
 Copy the line below that starts with `/bin/bash` by hovering the mouse near the bottom right side of the text and clicking the copy icon (should say Copy to Clipboard when you hover over it).
 When you click the icon, a message that says “Copied to Clipboard” will appear on your screen.